Iapetus (moon): Orbit

+The orbit of Iapetus is somewhat unusual.
+Although it is Saturn's third-largest moon, it orbits much farther from Saturn than the next closest major moon, Titan.
 Despite orbiting on average 2.4 times farther from Saturn than Hyperion, the next moon inward, Iapetus is tidally locked while Hyperion is not, making it the most distant tidally locked moon in the Solar System.